Fostering for Adoption, Concurrent Planning and Temporary Approval of Approved Prospective Adopters as Foster Carers

 This procedure was significantly amended in November 2017 to reflect local practice and guidance.

-- Examples of Situations Where Placements with Dually-Approved Carers may be Appropriate
+- Examples of Situations Where Placements with Dually-Approved or Fostering for Adoption Carers may be appropriate

 - Concurrent Planning